OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

         Required.
 The id of the close loop design location to which the cash belongs.

     :<json string recipient_id:
         Required.
-The uid (email or phone number) of the recipient.
+The uid (email prefixed with email: or phone number prefixed with phone:) of the recipient or their Ferly customer id.

     :<json string sender:
         Optional.
-The uid (email or phone number) of the sender.
+The uid (email prefixed with email: or phone number prefixed with phone:) of the sender or their Ferly customer id.

     :<json string message:
         Optional.
 A custom message sent to the recipient along with the cash.